Employer

 Duration

-I led design on this project, handling research, prototyping, usability testing, and final deliverables, as well as all client communication.
-I collaborated with a project manager who oversaw tasks and timelines.
+I led design on this project —handling research, prototyping, usability testing, and final deliverables, as well as some client communication.

 Research & analysis